 KEY STATUTES and LEGAL DECISIONS in the JANE DOE cases

 In Doe v.
-Backpage, the Jane Doe children allege that Backpage “participated” in a trafficking venture.
-However, the judge found that Backpage had acted as an online publisher and was thus immune from liability for any third party content posted on its site under Section 230 of the Communications Decency Act (described below).
-The children appealed their case to the 1st Circuit Court of Appeals, which found that even if Backpage had engaged in a trafficking venture in violation of the TVPA, Section 230 still required the case to be dismissed.
-In short, the 1st Circuit determined that Section 230 trumped the TVPA.
+Backpage, Judge Richard Stearns dismissed the claims of the children, finding that because Backpage had acted as an online publisher, it was thus immune from all liability for third party content under Section 230 of the Communications Decency Act (described below).
+The children appealed their case to the 1st Circuit Court of Appeals, which expanded the protection of Section 230, finding that Section 230 required dismissed, even if Backpage had engaged in a trafficking venture in violation of the TVPA, a criminal act.

 The issue of whether Section 230 should apply to dismiss claims against Backpage by children was also decided in two other cases.
 In 2010, a 13 year old child from St. Louis was advertised for sale on Backpage.
 The child’s mother recovered her daughter and then found that her daughter’s photos were still up on Backpage.
 She called Backpage repeatedly, asking for the photos to be removed.
 Dismayed by the refusal of the site to remove the photos, the child’s mother filed suit.
 That case, M.A. v Village Voice Media Holdings d/b/a Backpage was dismissed under Section 230 by a federal magistrate.